zecellomaster/the-projection-room/2024 Copa/2024 Copa Forecast.md

 ### Legend
 *Elo*: The current overall Elo ratings for each team.

 *Off*: The offensive rating for each team.
-Represents the number of goals the team would be expected to score vs an average international opponent.
+Represents the number of goals the team would be expected to score vs an average international opponent on a neutral field.

 *Def*: The defensive rating for each team.
-Represents the number of goals the team would be expected to concede vs an average international opponent.
+Represents the number of goals the team would be expected to concede vs an average international opponent on a neutral field.

 *Finish group in...*: The chance a team has to finish the group in 1st, 2nd, and 3rd place.